SmartEnzymes™

 2. Transglycosylation

-The engineered glycosynthase TransINATOR™ catalyzes the transglycosylation reaction between the oxazoline reactive G0, G1, G2 or G2S2 glycoform and the core GlcNAc.
+The engineered glycosynthase TransINATOR™ catalyzes the transglycosylation reaction between the oxazoline-reactive glycoform and the core GlcNAc.

 Agalactosylated IgG Fc glycans include both the fucosylated (G0F) and afucosylated (G0) glycoforms, where G0F accounts for a significant portion of the glycoforms observed in human serum and among several therapeutic antibodies.
 With TransGLYCIT, defined G0F and G0 glycan profiles can be generated for applications in both structural and functional analytical workflows for therapeutic antibodies.